50% Syrah, 50% Grenache

 Ridge became involved with grenache quite by accident when, in 1972, we first harvested the vines planted in 1902 on the eastern hills of Lytton Springs.
 Though we didn’t know it then, one of the hills had a high percentage of grenache interplanted with small amounts of zinfandel and petite sirah.
 We purchased the eastern vineyards in 1991 and identified the varietal percentages in each parcel; in 1992, those old mixed vines, harvested separately, produced our first Grenache/Zinfandel.
 Ridge bought Lytton Springs’ western vineyards in 1995, acquiring a mixed grenache block planted in 1963, and a straight grenache block planted in 1991.
 We currently have 3.1 acres of mature syrah, and 6.6 acres of syrah (together with a small amount of viognier) planted in 2001.

 Bloom: Late May

-All estate grown grapes, hand harvested.
-Destemmed and left uncrushed.
-Fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria.
-During fermentation, 0.68 grams/liter tartaric acid added.
-Minimum effective sulfur for this wine (35 ppm at crush, 138 ppm over the course of aging).
-Pad filtered at bottling.
+Hand harvested, sustainably grown, estate grapes; destemmed and left uncrushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring malolactic bacteria; during fermentation, 0.45 grams/liter tartaric acid added to three fermenters; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush, 90 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.